GeoSn0w/iDevice-Toolkit/README.md

 **iDevice Toolkit** is a user-friendly iOS customization utility based on [CVE-2025-24203](https://project-zero.issues.chromium.org/issues/391518636), a powerful exploit by Ian Beer of Google Project Zero.
 This app enables system-level tweaks **without a jailbreak**, and works on **all devices** running:

 - ✅ iOS 16.0 – iOS 18.3.2 for built-in tweaks using CVE-2025-24203.
-- ✅ iOS 16.0 - 18.5 for File Manager and IPA Tweak Injector only.
+- ✅ iOS 16.0 - 18.5 and iOS 26 Beta for File Manager and IPA Tweak Injector only.

 ---